Skip to contents

 plot_violin_spatial(sfe, "prop_neg")

-#> Warning: Removed 142 rows containing non-finite values
+#> Warning: Removed 142 rows containing non-finite outside the scale range

 #> (`stat_ydensity()`).